Pat Buckley (footballer): Career

 Buckley began his career at Third Lanark in his native Scotland before joining English First Division side Wolverhampton Wanderers in 1964.
 He made his senior debut for the club on 30 September 1964 in a 0–2 loss to Birmingham City.
 He made 15 appearances during his first season at Molineux, scoring three times, but failing to halt relegation.

 He left in 1968, after 29 league appearances in total for them.
 He joined Sheffield United, and ended his league career with a brief spell at Rotherham United.
 Buckley later moved into non-league management, firstly with Kiveton Park FC, then Sheffield FC, Retford Town FC, and Gainsborough Trinity, before moving to Goole Town in 1986.

-Buckley also was a newsagent for a time, owning a shop in his adopted home of Worksop, before returning home to Scotland in the 1990's.
+Buckley also was a newsagent for a time, owning a shop in his adopted home of Worksop, before returning home to Scotland in the 1990s.

 His father, Patrick (known as Paddy) was also a footballer.
 His younger brother Graham was also a professional player in the Scottish Leagues - with clubs such as Cowdenbeath, Brechin City, Arbroath and Berwick Rangers.